engisalor/corpusama/README.md

 ## About

 Corpusama is a language corpus management tool.
 Its initial goal is to develop a semi-automated pipeline for creating corpora from the [ReliefWeb](https://reliefweb.int/) database of humanitarian texts (managed by the United Nations Office for the Coordination of Humanitarian Affairs).
-Initial funding for Corpusama was provided by the [Humanitarian Encyclopedia](https://humanitarianencyclopedia.org/).
+Corpusama has received funding from the [Humanitarian Encyclopedia](https://humanitarianencyclopedia.org/).

 ## Purpose